Ylvauk/node-npm-intro/README.md

 1. Create an array with at least three elements, that is assigned to a variable, and console log the variable.
 1. Create an object with at least two properties, that is assigned to variable, and console log it.
 1. Write a DOM method like `document.querySelector()`
-1. In your command line and enter the command `node index.js`.
+1. In your command line, enter the command `node index.js`.
 Make sure you're in the same directory as the file you're trying to run.

 **Review Questions:**